 I have to say that there are some aspects of this service that I haven’t worked out.
 Music is a big question mark in my mind.
 As I have stated in earlier blogs, I love the old hymns.
-I love to hear them and I love to sing them.
-Unfortunately they express a theology that I no longer support.
-I suppose I could cherry-pick a few hymns that do not offend but I suspect they would be few in number.
-The other option would be to change the offending lyrics of the hymns I love to sing but frankly the efforts to do that I have come in contact with have offended me more than the original lyrics.
+I love to hear them, and I love to sing them.
+Unfortunately, they express a theology that I no longer support.
+I suppose I could cherry-pick a few hymns that do not offend but I suspect they would be few.
+The other option would be to change the offending lyrics of the hymns I love to sing, but frankly, the efforts to do that I have come in contact with have offended me more than the original lyrics.

 Another area I haven’t worked out is exactly how the readings and preaching (teaching? discussion?) would be handled.
-Since I don’t believe in a literal interpretation of the bible the lessons and readings cannot be based solely on portions of the bible as it is printed.
+Since I don’t believe in a literal interpretation of the Bible, the lessons and readings cannot be based solely on portions of the bible as it is printed.
 I think what I would like to hear first is the reading as it is found in a modern translation of the bible.
 Then I would like to learn when in the Jewish liturgical calendar this reading was intended for, followed by the reading from the Torah that it would have been read with.
 This would give some context on which to judge the content of the reading and to determine the real message.
-Hopefully it would allow the congregants to read through the midrashic aspect of the reading in an effort to get to this real message.
+Hopefully, it would allow the congregants to read through the Midrashic aspect of the reading to get to this real message.

 The Progressive Christian